-We Smile Kochi Dental Clinic located at Palarivattom provide specialist for Endodontics.
+We Smile Kochi Dental care located at Kadavanthra & Palarivattom provides specialist for Endodontics.
 Root canal treatment is the removal of the tooth’s pulp, a small, thread-like tissue in the center of the tooth.
 Once the damaged, diseased or dead pulp is removed, the remaining space is cleaned, shaped and filled.
 This procedure seals off the root canal.
 Years ago, teeth with diseased or injured pulps were removed.
 Today, root canal treatment saves many teeth that would otherwise be lost.

 The most common causes of pulp damage or death are:

 - An injury to a tooth, such as a severe knock to the tooth, either recent or in the past.